-The causal theory was adumbrated by Kripke (1980) as an alternative to the description theory of nominal reference.
-The central idea underpinning this sort of theory is that (the use of) a name refers to whatever is linked to it in the appropriate way, a way that does not require speakers to associate any identifying descriptive content with the name.
+The causal theory was adumbrated by Kripke (1980) as an alternative to the descriptivist theory of nominal reference.
+The central idea underpinning this sort of theory is that (the use of) a name refers to whatever is linked to it in the appropriate way, a way that does not require speakers to associate any identifying descriptive content whatsoever with the name.
 The causal theory is generally presented as having two components: one dealing with reference fixing, the other dealing with reference borrowing.
-Reference is initially fixed at a dubbing, usually by perception, though sometimes by description.
-Reference-fixing is by perception when a speaker says, in effect, of a perceived object: “You're to be called ‘N’.”
-Reference-fixing is by description when a speaker stipulates, in effect: “Whatever is the unique such-and-such is to be called ‘N’.”
-(As noted by Kripke (1980), the name ‘Neptune’ was fixed by description, stipulated by the astronomer Leverrier to refer to whatever was the planetary cause of observed perturbations in the orbit of Uranus.)
-After the reference-fixing, the name is passed on from speaker to speaker through communicative exchanges.
+Reference is initially fixed with a dubbing, usually by perception, though also on occasion by description.
+Reference is fixed via perception when a speaker says, in effect, of a perceived object: “You're to be called ‘N’.”
+Reference is fixed via description when a speaker stipulates, in effect: “Whatever is the unique such-and-such is to be called ‘N’.”
+(As noted by Kripke (1980), the name ‘Neptune’ was fixed by description, stipulated by the astronomer Le Verrier to refer to whatever was the planetary cause of observed perturbations in the orbit of Uranus.)
+After this initial reference-fixing, the name is passed on from speaker to speaker through communicative exchanges.
 Speakers succeed in referring to something by means of its name because underlying their uses of the name are links in a causal chain stretching back to the dubbing of the object with that name.
-Speakers thus effectively ‘borrow’ their reference from speakers earlier in the chain but borrowers do not have to be able to identify lenders; all that is required is that borrowers are appropriately linked to their lenders through communication.
-However, as Kripke points out, in order for a speaker (qua reference borrower) to succeed in using a proper name to refer to the object/individual the lender was using the name to refer to, he must intend to do so.
+Subsequent speakers thus effectively ‘borrow’ their reference from speakers earlier in the chain, though borrowers do not have to be able to identify lenders.
+All that is required is that borrowers are appropriately linked to their lenders through chains of communication.
+However, as Kripke points out, in order for a speaker (qua reference borrower) to succeed in using a proper name to refer to the object/individual the lender was using the name to refer to, she must intend to do so.
 Thus, I may use the name ‘Napoleon’ to refer to my pet cat, even if I first became acquainted with the name in a situation where it was being used to refer to the famous French general.
-For in such a case, I do not intend “to use the name to refer to the individual the lender used it to refer to.”
+The important point is that, in such a case, I do not intend “to use the name to refer to the individual the lender used it to refer to.”
 Instead, I intend to introduce a new name into the lexicon, one that just happens to sound exactly like a name for the famous French general.

-The most serious problem with the causal theory of reference (as sketched by Kripke) is that it appears to be at odds with the phenomenon of reference change.
-Gareth Evans cites the case of ‘Madagascar’, once used to refer to a portion of the African mainland, which now refers to the African island.
+One of the most serious and enduring problems facing the causal theory of reference (as sketched by Kripke, at least) is that it appears to be at odds with the phenomenon of reference shift via error.
+Gareth Evans cites the case of ‘Madagascar’, once used to refer to a portion of the African mainland, but now used to refer to the great African island.
 Marco Polo was apparently the first speaker to use the name to refer to the island.
-He was under the impression — a misimpression — that such was how the name was actually used.
-The problem is this.
-When Marco Polo used the name, he surely intended to refer to whatever was referred to by the person(s) from whom he acquired the name; his intention was not to introduce a novel use of the name.
+He was under the impression — a misimpression — that this was how the name was actually used.
+The problem is this: when Marco Polo used the name, he surely intended to refer to whatever was referred to by the person(s) from whom he acquired the name.
+His intention was not to introduce a novel use of the name.
 But the individual(s) from whom Polo acquired the name intended (by hypothesis) to use the name to refer to a portion of the African mainland.
 How, then, did it come to refer to the island?
 Evans goes on to provide an imaginary case that makes the same basic point.

 The causal theorist faces a dilemma here.
 First, she might propose that (contra what seems to be the natural way of describing these cases) in each case a new name has actually been introduced, i.e. ‘Madagascar-2’ and ‘Jack-2’.
 This would entail that not every reference-fixing use of a name turns out to be intentional; sometimes new names are introduced, and their reference somehow fixed, unintentionally.
 Alternatively, the causal theorist can modify her view so as to allow for events subsequent to the initial dubbing to affect what a given name refers to.
 Devitt (1981) develops a version of the latter strategy by contending that a name is typically ‘grounded’ in its bearer in numerous perceptual confrontations after the initial dubbing.
-As part of what grounds reference, these perceptual confrontations are thus semantically significant and are thus capable of effecting reference change over time.
+As part of what grounds reference, these perceptual confrontations are thus semantically significant and capable of effecting reference change over time.
 The basic idea is that, given a sufficient number of such groundings over a sufficient period of time, reference change may occur.
 Thus, ‘Madagascar’ was able to shift reference from the mainland to the island once perceptually-based groundings in the island became established.
 The island was effectively dubbed ‘Madagascar’ by means of such groundings.
 (Note that this entails that Marco Polo was unlikely to be the first to use the name ‘Madagascar’ to refer to the island, since, although he might have been apt to apply that name to the island, an insufficient number of groundings would have obtained at the point when he was himself using the name.)
 And the man known by all as ‘Jack’ is not so-called because, years earlier, someone dubbed another individual that name.
 He is so-called because numerous uses of ‘Jack’ are grounded in him.

-Although the causal theory (as revised by Devitt) provides a plausible account of nominal reference, its advocates will need to supplement their theory of reference with a theory of meaning — a theory that accounts for the fact that proper names appear to have some sort of meaning or ‘cognitive content.’
-For as it stands, the causal theory of reference does not provide any answers to the questions of cognitive significance that so bothered description theorists like Frege and Russell.
+Although the causal theory (as revised by Devitt) provides a plausible account of nominal reference, its advocates still need to supplement their theory of reference with a theory of meaning — a theory that accounts for the fact that proper names appear to have some sort of meaning or ‘cognitive content.’
+On its own, the causal theory of reference does not provide any answers to the questions of cognitive significance that so bothered description theorists like Frege and Russell.